Coros Apex Review

 Optical HR Accuracy – Swimming

 The COROS app currently has a bug when it comes to exporting HR from swimming.
 I hopefully *DO* have data, I just can’t export it and show you here.
 Superficially the data DOES look alright on the app over 4 or 5 hourish long swims.

 Optical HR Accuracy – Summary

-The onboard Sony GPS chip is the same as on the Polar Vantage M/V and Suunto 9 and gives you: a pretty track of where you’ve been; your distance travelled; navigation; and your running pace or cycling speed.
+The onboard Sony GPS chip is the same as on the Polar Vantage M/V, Suunto 9 and all-new Garmins for 2019.
+It gives you: a pretty track of where you’ve been; your distance travelled; navigation; and your running pace or cycling speed.
 Most devices will give you a pretty enough track of where you’ve been if that’s all you want.
 Most devices will also give you +/-1% accuracy for distance IF YOU LOOK AT THE PERFORMANCE OVER LONG PERIODS (eg >1 hour).

 At a granular level, however, distances from the GPS from many watches is wrong and hence speed/pace is often wrong at any given time.
 At least it is when running.
 Cycling tends to be fine as there is no swinging arm movement.

 The COROS Pace uses GPS+GLONASS together – although during my ‘testing’ the ability to use only GPS was introduced.
 Normally I find with other devices that GLONASS makes the positional accuracy worse, although exceptions may be found under tree cover and near taller buildings.